Advanced Container Management

 [conuser1@server30 ~]$ mkdir ~/.config/systemd/user -p

-3. Launch a new container called rootless-container (--name
+3. Launch a new container called rootless-container in detached mode using the latest ubi8:

 [conuser1@server30 ~]$ podman run -dt --name rootless-container ubi8

-Resolved "ubi8" as an alias (/etc/containers/registries.conf.d/001-rhel-shortnames.conf)
+Resolved "ubi8" as an alias (/etc/containers/registries.conf.d/001-rhel- shortnames.conf)

 Trying to pull registry.access.redhat.com/ubi8:latest...